JanssenProject/home/development.md

 Janssen integration tests need a Janssen server to execute successfully.
 Now that you have a Janssen instance running on your local machine, you can use it to run tests.
 We need to give our local workspace all the essential information about target Janssen server.
 This is configured in form of `profile`.
 Steps below will help us create profile in our local code workspace (`auth-server-code-dir`).

----- option 1: use the default profile --
 - Create profile directory for client module

   + `mkdir auth-server-code-dir/client/profiles/test.local.jans.io`